beginning of content

 What causes female pattern hair loss?

-If you have acne, irregular periods or a lot of body hair, your doctor might recommend a test to check your hormones.
+If you have acne, irregular periods or a lot of body hair, your doctor might recommend a test to check your hormone levels.

-If it’s not clear what’s causing your hair loss, your doctor might also recommend removing a tiny piece of skin from your scalp to test for other hair loss conditions.
+If it's not clear what's causing your hair loss, your doctor might also recommend taking a biopsy (sample of skin) from your scalp to test for other hair loss conditions.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.